andan67/wormnav/docs/index.md

 </div>
 {::options parse_block_html="true" /}
 <div style="float: right; width: 50%">
-- On first run the app will ask to grant two permissions (STORAGE and LOCATION).
+- On first run the app will ask for granting two permissions (STORAGE and LOCATION)
-- Also the app will try to create a 'WormNav' subfolder in the external storage location that can be used to store all GPX files in one location.
-Of course, other accessible locations can also be used.
 - Main functions available from the main screen:
     - Manage settings
+      - Save loaded GPX data into internal backup file on exit
+      - Load data from internal backup into app on start
+      - Default metrics and optimization configuration
-    - Load or save GPX file with possibly multiple tracks or routes.
-If 'Open last loaded/saved file" is enabled in the settings (default), the last loaded or saved GPX file will be opened on app start.
+    - Open or save GPX file with possibly multiple tracks or routes
     - Manage loaded GPX tracks, routes, or points of interest (see below)
 </div>
 {::options parse_block_html="true" /}